We’re off to celebrate Christmas and New Year’s – we’ll be back on 3 January 2017.

 Paula Scher has designed the visual identity for Period Equity, a new organisation hoping to eliminate ‘tampon tax’ in the US.

 Think you know what happened in design this year?
-Test yourself with our quiz then tweet @Design_Week with a screenshot of your score and #dwquiz – we’ll pick one person to send a prize to next year.
+Test yourself with our quiz then tweet @Design_Week with a screenshot of your score and #dwquiz – we’ll pick one person

 The gallery will focus on 20th and 21st century international design, and is being built by Japanese architect Maki and Associates.